777arc/textbook/content/filters.rst

 .. image:: ../_images/filter_use_case4.png
    :scale: 70 %
    :align: center
+   :alt: GNU Radio frequency domain plot of signal of interest and an interfering signal and noise floor, with interference filtered out

 This filtered signal will look confusing until you recall that our noise floor *was* at the green line around -65 dB.
 Even though we can still see the interfering signal centered at 10 kHz, we have *severely* decreased the power of that signal.
 It's now below where the noise floor was!
 We also removed most of the noise that existed in the stopband.